jadecobra/python_tdd_exercises/PERSON_FACTORY.md

     - we import the `datetime` library so we can use its `methods` and `attributes`
     - we return the `year` attribute of the object returned by the `now` method which is a representation of the current local date and time, we could also use `today` or `utcnow` to achieve the same thing
     - we get the `year` attribute of the object returned since that is all we are interested in
-- the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md) since our `factory` function returns `None` and the test expects a [dictionary](./DICTIONARIES.md).
-Let's update the function to return an empty dictionary
+- the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md) since our `factory` function returns `None` and the test expects a [dictionary](./DICTIONARIES.md). let us update the function to return an empty dictionary
     ```python
     def factory(first_name=None, last_name=None, year_of_birth=None, sex=None):
         return {}